mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Habitation on Vinen is controlled through a points system, which safeguards jobs and allows the Vinen Habitat Authority to recruit essential skills for key areas.
 Visits to Vinen for trade and pleasure are welcome: long-term stays are more difficult unless accompanied by the necessary visas and work permits.

-The centre of Vinen Habitat is the area known as The Lung, a long ribbon of parkland and botanical garden that stretches the length of the habitat, protected by a transparent plexiglass dome.
+The center of Vinen Habitat is the area known as The Lung, a long ribbon of parkland and botanical garden that stretches the length of the habitat, protected by a transparent plexiglass dome.
 Creatively placed gravity generators within the Lung allow for zero-g sports to be easily mixed with traditional pursuits requiring gravity for enjoyment.
 The huge array of plants, flowers, fruit trees and root crops represent the best botanicals from both Sonares I and Sonares II, and the Vinen Garden Guild controls and maintains the vast spread of the Lung’s greenery: everything from cool, forested glades, to complex, high-tech hydroponic and anaerobic cultivation facilities.

 ## CHARACTERS AND THE SONARA SYSTEM